 - Freshly grated Parmesan cheese

-1 Sauté onions and garlic: Heat a tablespoon of olive oil in a large skillet on medium or medium heat.
+1 Sauté onions and garlic: Heat a tablespoon of extra virgin olive oil in a large skillet on medium or medium heat.
 Add the chopped onion and cook until translucent, about 5 minutes.
 Add the minced garlic and cook a minute more.

 2 Put pasta water on to boil: While the onions are cooking, put a large pot of salted water on to boil for the pasta (4 quarts water, 2 Tbsp salt).